TonjeHusvik/ITP2200-eksamen/README.md

 We test to see if your criteria are met with a certain diet of your choosing, to see if you’re a good match to use the diet.

 ## How to use the program
+We recommend to open this software with a Integrated Development Environment, IntelliJ IDEA e.g.
 Since this is a test project and there’s no user interface working, the way to use the SUT is to change the inputs in the tests and arraylists to see different outputs.

 ## Built with